Chagas Disease (cont.)

-T. cruzi has been reported to be transferred to humans from blood transfusions, organ transplantation, from mother to infant through the placenta, by ingestion, inhalation, and by laboratory accidents.
+Chagas disease is not considered contagious from person to person; the parasite almost always requires a vector like the triatomine bug to transfer the parasite (T. cruzi) to humans.
+However, T. cruzi has been reported to be transferred to humans from blood transfusions, organ transplantation, from mother to infant through the placenta, by ingestion, inhalation, and by laboratory accidents.
 Fortunately, these forms of transmission occur very infrequently.
-Researchers have demonstrated (Nov.
-2014) that in experimental conditions, bedbugs may become infected with T. cruzi from infected mice and then are able to reinfect mice, but human infection by bedbugs has not been documented to date.
+Researchers have demonstrated that in experimental conditions, bedbugs may become infected with T. cruzi from infected mice and then are able to reinfect mice, but human infection by bedbugs has not been documented to date.

 Viewers share their comments

 Chagas Disease - Symptoms Question: Describe the signs and symptoms you experienced with Chagas disease.

 Chagas Disease - Experience Question: Where do you think you acquired Chagas disease?
 Please discuss your experience.

 Chagas Disease - Diagnosis Question: Describe the events that led to a diagnosis of Chagas disease.